 Good behavior standing means that the student has cleared all fines and does not owe more than 15 hours of Saturday School in the current year.
 Students with 15 or more cumulative tardies in a quarter will be placed on activity restriction.
+Please see your school site administration for further clearance options.

-Students truant and/or suspended on Friday or the last day of the week will be excluded from all extra-curricular activities until the following Monday or the next full day of school.
+Students truant and/or suspended on Friday or the last day of the week will be excluded from all extracurricular activities until the following Monday or the next full day of school.